microsoft/pxt-microbit/docs/projects/hot-potato.md

 ## Introduction @unplugged

-In this game, you will start a timer and countdown a random number of seconds.
-When the timer is off, the game is over and whoever holds the potato lost!
+In this game, you will start a timer with a random countdown of a number of seconds.
+When the timer is off, the game is over and whoever is holding the potato has lost!
 Watch the tutorial on the [MakeCode YouTube channel](https://youtu.be/xLEy1B_gWKY).

 ## Step 1